Skip to content

 Tips for using conditions with Tallyfy data

-• Data types: Ensure data types match.
-Use expressions (like int()) to convert Tallyfy text field values if comparing to numbers.
+• Data types: Make sure data types match.
+Use expressions (like int()) to convert Tallyfy text field values when comparing to numbers.

-• Case sensitivity: Use expressions like toLower() for case-insensitive text comparisons of Tallyfy data.
+• Case sensitivity: For case-insensitive text comparisons of Tallyfy data, use expressions like toLower().

-• Leverage Tallyfy outputs: Use data from Tallyfy connector triggers and actions to drive your conditional logic.
+• Leverage Tallyfy outputs: Data from Tallyfy connector triggers and actions should drive your conditional logic.

-• Test all paths: Thoroughly test every branch with different Tallyfy data inputs.
+• Test all paths: Test every single branch with different Tallyfy data inputs.
+Really.

 Power Automate > Advanced conditions and expressions in Power Automate